-- 8. When the Disciplinary Committee Members were elected to the Disciplinary Committee, there were 166 active members of the Northern Marianas Bar Association ("CNMI Bar Association") in 2022, and 154 active members of the CNMI Bar Association in 2023.
-(See Respondent's Exhibit D). - 9.
-The following is a summary of the election results of the Disciplinary Committee Members: Name, Date Elected, Length of Term, Number of Affirmative Votes Received, and Type of Election. - a.
-Steven Pixley.
+2022, , and 154 active members of the CNMI Bar in 2023.
+(See Respon dent' Exhib oit D).

+- c.
+The following is a summary of the election results of the Disciplinary Committee Members: Name; Date Elected, Length of Term, Number of Affirmative Votes Received, and Type of Election - Steven Pixley.
 Elected on February 24, 2022.
 2-year term.
 Received 13 affirmative votes.
-General Election. - b.
+General Election. - ii.
 Catherine Cachero.
 Elected on February 24, 2022.
-2-year term.
-Received 13 affirmative votes.
-General Election - c.
+2-year term.Received 13 affirmative votes.
+General Election - iii.
 Vina Seelam.
 Elected on February 23, 2023.
 2-year term.
-Received 17 affirmative votes.
-General Election - d.
+Received17 affirmative votes.
+General Election - iv.
 Timothy Bellas.
 Elected on February 23, 2023.
 2-year term.
-Received 17 affirmative votes.
-General Election - e.
+Received17 affirmative votes.
+General Election - v.
 Bruce Mailman.
 Elected on February 23, 2023.
 2-year term.
 Received 17 affirmative votes.
-General Election (See Respondent's Exhibit E1-E5). - 10.
-The CNMI Bar Association did not record whether those voting were active members or temporary members. - 11.
-Fewer than one-half of the total active members of the CNMI Bar Association voted for the above Disciplinary Committee Members in those elections, as most of the active members of the CNMI Bar Association did not cast ballots.
-However, the Disciplinary Committee Members were elected by the majority of the votes cast.
-(See Respondent's Exhibit E1-E5).

-- 12. The parties stipulated to the admission of the following exhibits and to waive objections as to authenticity and hearsay so as no witness needed to be called to provide a foundation for their admission. - a.
-Respondent's Exhibit A. Liang Letter to CNMI Bar Association.3 - b.
+General Election (See Respondent's Exhibit E1-E5). - d.
+Fewer than one-half of the total active members of the CNMI Bar Association voted for the Disciplinary Committee Members in those elections, as most of the active members of the CNMI Bar Association did not cast ballots.
+However, the Disciplinary Committee members were elected by the majority of the votes cast.
+(See Respondent's Exhibit E1 E5). - e.
+The parties stipulate to the admission of the following exhibits and waive objections as to authenticity and hearsay so as no witness needs to be called to provide a foundation for their admission. - i.
+Respondent's Exhibit A. Liang Letter to CNMI Bar Association.

+- ii.
 Respondent's Collective Exhibit B1-B2.
-Bellas Investigation Letter. - c.
+Bellas Investigation Letter. - iii.
 Respondent's Collective Exhibit C1-C2.
-Email Chain Between Bellas and Neal. - d.
-Respondent's Exhibit D. Deputy Clerk Email Regarding Number of Active CNMI Bar Members. - e.
+Email Chain Between Bellas and Neal. - iv.
+Respondent's Exhibit D. Deputy Clerk Email Regarding Number of Active CNMI Bar Members. - v.
 Respondent's Exhibit E1-E5.
-CNMI Bar Election Ballots and Results 2022 - 2023. - 13.
-The facts as stipulated to above are supported by the Exhibits identified above and Attorney Sean Frink's deposition given under the Rule 30(b)(6) representative of the CNMI Bar Association.
-However, Attorney Frink's deposition testimony is limited to the CNMI Bar Association's election results and not the acts of the Disciplinary Committee and/or Disciplinary Committee Member Bellas in Bellas' role as the appointed investigator.
+CNMI Bar Election Ballots and Results 2022-2023. - f.
+The facts as stipulated to above are supported by the Exhibits identified above and Attorney Sean Frink's deposition given as the Rule 30(b)(6) representative of the CNMI Bar Association.
+However, Attorney Frink's deposition testimony is limited to only support the CNMI Bar's election results and not the acts of the Disciplinary Committee and/or Disciplinary Committee Member Vina Seelam as the appointed investigator.
 Counsels agreed not to dispute such facts.

-III.FINDINGS OF FACT
+III.
+FINDINGS OF FACT

+- On May 17, 2019, Myers was suspended from the practice of law for failure to pay CNMI Bar Association membership dues. - 2.
+On February 7, 2020, a suspension order was sent by mail to the address Myers provided on his bar renewal form, but the letter went unclaimed at the post office, and was later returned to the Bar Association. - 3.
+After suspension, Myers allegedly continued to engage in the practice of law. - 4.
 All five Disciplinary Committee Members were elected by less than 20 affirmative votes by the members of the CNMI Bar Association.
 In 2022, there were 166 CNMI Bar Association members, and in 2023, there were 154 CNMI Bar Association members.
-The CNMI Bar Association did not record whether voting members were active members or temporary members.
+The CNMI Bar Association did not record whether voting members were active or temporary members.